juancabrera/three60/README.md

 three60()
 =========
-A super simple Javascript method that creates a smooth spinnable 360 with inertia for mobile and desktop.
+A simple Javascript method that creates a smooth spinnable 360 with inertia for mobile and desktop.

 ### Usage
 #### HTML